 Dr Michael Moore AM PhD is the former CEO of the Public Health Association of Australia and is a Past President of the World Federation of Public Health Associations.
 He is Rotary International District 9705 Governor for 2020-21.
 He is the chair of a number of health networks.
 Michael is a Distinguished Fellow at The George Institute for Global Health, an Adjunct Professor at the University of Canberra and Visiting Professor at the University of Technology Sydney, was formerly a teacher and consultant and served four terms as an elected member of the ACT Legislative Assembly from 1989 to 2001.
 Michael was Australia’s first independent Minister when he was appointed as Minister of Health and Community Care.
 In 2017 he was honoured by being made a Member of the Order of Australia (AM).

-Maxine A. Whittaker is dean of the College of Public Health, Medical and Veterinary Sciences at James Cook University, Australia.
+Maxine A. Whittaker is currently at the College of Public Health, Medical and Veterinary Sciences at James Cook University, Australia.
+She is also Co-Director of the WHO Collaborating Centre for Vector Borne and Neglected Tropical Diseases.
 She was previously (2008–2016) the program director of the Australian Initiative on Control and Elimination of Malaria/Pacific Malaria Initiative Support Centre and co-Secretariat of the Asia Pacific Malaria Elimination Network.